Alessio2704/monte-carlo-simulator/README.md

     git clone https://github.com/Alessio2704/monte-carlo-simulator.git
     cd monte-carlo-simulator

-    # Configure and build the C++ engine
+    # Configure and build the project from the root directory
     cmake -B build
     cmake --build build
     ```

-    This creates the `monte-carlo-simulator` executable inside the `build/bin/` directory.
+    This creates the `monte-carlo-simulator` executable inside the top-level `build/bin/` directory.

 3.  **Configure the `--run` Flag (One-Time Setup):**
     To use the streamlined workflow, you need to tell the `vsc` compiler where to find the C++ engine you just built.
 Follow the platform-specific instructions in the **"Configuring the `--run` Flag"** section below.